JACマガジン

 So, this time we will introduce the difference between Specified Skilled Worker (i) and Specified Skilled Worker (ii), and how to obtain Specified Skilled Worker (ii).

-Specified Skills has two types: Specified Skilled Worker (i) and Specified Skilled Worker (ii).
+Specified Skills has "Specified Skilled Worker (i)" and "Specified Skilled Worker (ii)".

 • nursing care

-• Building Cleaning
+• Building cleaning management

 • Industrial product manufacturing industry (formerly: Basic materials, industrial machinery, and electrical, electronic, and information-related manufacturing industry)

-• Automobile Maintenance
+• Automobile repair and maintenance

 • Aviation